Graduate Studies

 Admission Process

-• Non-refundable $50 application fee.
-This can be paid online when you submit your application.
+All international applicants are required to submit a non-refundable $50 application fee.
+This can be paid online when you submit your application .
 Students who need to mail a check or money order drawn from a U.S. bank may select "Pay by Check" at the end of the application process and then submit the application.
 Please note, we do not offer a waiver of the application fee.

-• Non-native English speaking applicants must submit satisfactory English proficiency scores on one of the following exams: TOEFL, IELTS, ITEP, or PTE Academic.
-(Use school code 1900 for WIU).
+Non-native English speaking applicants must submit satisfactory English proficiency scores on one of the following exams: TOEFL, IELTS, ITEP, or PTE Academic.
+Release your English proficiency exam scores to school code 1900 for WIU.
 Learn more about English proficiency requirements and countries exempt from this requirement.
 Some academic programs may require higher scores for admission.
-Scores must be less than two years old at the time of matriculation at WIU.
+Scores must be less than two years old from the test date at the time of matriculation at WIU.

 This section is for students who have not taken college classes after completing high school and would like to pursue an undergraduate degree.

 • High school (secondary school) exams, transcripts, or individual mark sheets must be submitted.
-If these documents are not in English, an official word for word English translation must be submitted with the documents.
+If these documents are not issued in English, an official word for word English translation must be submitted for these documents.

 Transfer Student